Abdullah-Masood-05/NoirPlayer/README.md

 # Noir Player

-> **Noir Player** is a lightweight Flutter music player that demonstrates how to:
+ **Noir Player** is a lightweight Flutter music player that demonstrates how to:
-> - Initialise the Android audio service with background playback support
+ - Initialise the Android audio service with background playback support
-> - Query the device’s media library using **`on_audio_query`**
+ - Query the device’s media library using **`on_audio_query`**
-> - Play, pause, stop and show the current media item in a dedicated “Now Playing” screen
+ - Play, pause, stop and show the current media item in a dedicated “Now Playing” screen
-> - Keep the UI responsive with `StreamBuilder`s
+ - Keep the UI responsive with `StreamBuilder`s

-> The project is a good starting point if you want to build a full‑featured music app or add your own custom playback logic.

 ---